 It is advisable that couples register their marriage under civil law.
 Phrased conversely, my advice is that you regulate your marriage by Muslim and civil rights, failing which your rights in respect of your children including but not confined to payment of maintenance and division of your assets, are at risk.

-In order to ensure that your rights are adequately protected, kindly do not hesitate to contact the writer who has considerable expertise in advising and protecting Muslim men and women married under Islamic Law.
+In order to ensure that your rights are adequately protected, contact our Family and Matrimonial Law team who have considerable expertise in advising and protecting Muslim men and women married under Islamic Law.

 The articles on these web pages are provided for general information purposes only.
 Whilst care has been taken to ensure accuracy, the content provided is not intended to stand alone as legal advice.
 Always consult a suitably qualified attorney on any specific legal problem or matter.